PennyLIU2022/Text-Editor/README.md

 This application is deployed to [Heroku](https://a-good-text-editor.herokuapp.com/)

 ## Application Screenshot
-- WHEN I open my application in my editor, THEN I see a client server folder structure.
+- WHEN I open my application in my editor, THEN I see a client server folder structure.</br>
 ![Application Screenshot](asset/images/picture1.png)

 - WHEN I run `npm run start` from the root directory, THEN I find that my application should start up the backend and serve the client. </br>